Blog Layout

 Following is an excerpt from an article written by Craig Gibleon.

 Kay Glessner has to be mentioned for the generous donation she made as a tribute.
-This donation paid for materials our volunteers needed to keep working.
+This donation paid for the materials our volunteers needed to keep working.
 Donations of this type have paid for many additions to our facility and are deeply appreciated.”

 • Slide title